shevvek/lilypond-ts-mode/README.md

 Musical navigation should work even for projects with complex file structures, custom contexts, or polyrhythmic scores.

 If your project uses its own build process such as `make`, you can enable musical navigation by including `scm/navigation.ily` from `lilypond-ts-mode`.
 Some extra work may be required for use cases that define `default-toplevel-book-handler`, such as `lilypond-book`.

-## Planned features
-* Re-load font-lock rules whenever keyword lists are refreshed.
-* Auto-completion support for symbols within Scheme code (e.g. grob interfaces, event classes).
-* `\paper` block highlighting and auto-completion.
-* Improved granular font-lock feature coverage of LilyPond syntax elements.

-## Relation to lilypond-mode
-`lilypond-ts-mode` is intended as a modern replacement for `lilypond-mode`.
-See comments in `lilypond-ts-run.el` for discussion.

-## Customization
-If you have LilyPond installed in a non-standard directory, add it to `lilypond-ts-search-path`, then refresh LilyPond installs.
-By default, `lilypond-ts-mode` won't search for new LilyPond installations on startup unless the cached list of installs is empty.

-`lilypond-ts-mode` does not currently directly support MIDI or PDF preview, but it uses Emacs compilation mode.
-To set up automatic preview, add a callback for your preferred previewer to `compilation-finish-functions`.

-[Frescobaldi document variables](https://www.frescobaldi.org/uguide#help_document_variables) are partially compatible with Emacs and `lilypond-ts-mode`.
-[Emacs syntax for file-local variables](https://www.gnu.org/software/emacs/manual/html_node/emacs/Specifying-File-Variables.html) overlaps with that used by Frescobaldi, but is stricter in some ways.
-To be used by Emacs, the file variables comment needs to be the first line in the file, and must include `-*-` at the beginning and end.
-If present, `lilypond-ts-mode` will use the `master` variable to redirect compilation, similar to Frescobaldi.
-The syntax Frescobaldi uses for `output` unfortunately is not valid when interpreted in Emacs Lisp, so keep this one somewhere that Emacs won't try to read as a file variable.
-In the future it would be nice to support `output` in order to allow for preview-on-compile and full compatibility with Frescobaldi.

-As with all Tree-sitter modes, font lock features can be toggled selectively.

-The current font lock rules were developed using `gruvbox`.
-Feedback is welcome on how highlighting looks under other themes.

 ## License
 `lilypond-ts-mode` is licensed under GPL-3+.